Glen Aplin, Queensland: Education

 Glen Aplin State School is a government primary (Prep-6) school for boys and girls at 54 Mount Stirling Road (28.7387°S 151.8730°E).
 In 2016, the school had an enrolment of 102 students with 9 teachers (7 full-time equivalent) and 6 non-teaching staff (4 full-time equivalent).
 In 2018, the school had an enrolment of 101 students with 10 teachers (8 full-time equivalent) and 7 non-teaching staff (4 full-time equivalent).

 There is no secondary school in Glen Aplin.
 The nearest government secondary school is Stanthorpe State High School in Stanthorpe to the north-east.

+There is also a Catholic primary-and-secondary school in Stanthorpe.

 Amenities

 The Glen Applin Memorial Hall is at 14 Foster Street (28.7375°S 151.8766°E).

 The Glen Aplin branch of the Queensland Country Women's Association meet at the Glen Aplin Memorial Hall.

 St James' Anglican Church is at 30 Glen Aplin Drive (28.7357°S 151.8794°E).
 It is part of the Stanthorpe Parish within the Anglican Diocese of Brisbane.